mascah/cookiecutter-turbo-django/docs/0-introduction/the-modular-monolith.rst

 - Cross-service debugging
 - Version compatibility management

-A small team managing a dozen services spends more time on operations than features.
-DHH notes that Basecamp's small team serves millions of users without microservices.
+A small team managing a dozen services often spends more time on operations than features.

 When Microservices Make Sense
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ThoughtWorks identifies when microservices become valuable:
+Microservices become valuable when:

 - Different parts of your system need to **scale independently**
 - Teams are large enough to **own separate services**